rahilsai/microswimmer-model/README.md

 - plot angle against time, but mod 2*pi
 - plots trajectory of many swimmers
 - histogram of angles of all trajectories

+applied all this to the weighted memory model in: weighted_memory_diffusion_trajectory.m

 ### diffusion_measure
 no need, just here in case